We Just Made RAG Chatbots Stupidly Simple (No Vector Databases Required)

 We fixed that.

-- Create a Collection in Needle
+- Create a Collection - Set up a new collection in Needle (takes seconds)

 That's it.
 No vector database configuration.
 No embedding model selection.
 No chunking strategy debates.